 It’s impossible to conceive of those days now.
 Moving statues making headlines, Corpus Christi processions snaking through the streets, the Child of Prague going on tour round the houses for a few rosary gigs.
 And yet, churches remain the only indoor incubator of a rare quality of stillness.
 One dense with generations of special intentions.
 Most of the time, churches don’t register on my radar, but once in a while I get swept in to one by the draw of the candlelight and the need to flee my own muddle-headedness.

-So conditioned am I, my hand almost reaches out involuntarily towards the water font going in.
+So conditioned am I, my hand almost reaches out involuntarily towards the water font.
 The coin lands on a bed of others.
 I straighten the wick on a candle and light it off another.
 Another born of hope or gratitude.
 Who knows.
 The flame gathers steam and elbows its way into the row with confidence, chattering back and forth to its neighbours.